ceefourbee/rate-or-slate/README.md

-# Spotify jukebox app
+# A Magical Jukebox App for Rating and Slating Tunes

-The start of (hopefully an awesome) jukebox/cloud app for Spotify.
+The start of a, hopefully awesome, jukebox/cloud app for various music playing software.